 In this day and age, it is no secret that data rules the world, but data is only as powerful as the insights and analytics you can pull from it and how this information is utilised.
-This is especially the case for MNOs (Mobile Network Operators) across Africa.
+This is especially the case for MNOs (Mobile Network Operators) across Africa, an MNO is a traditional mobile operator who owns and operates their own network.
 The COVID-19 pandemic has shifted the telecommunications industry across the region, with more and more people across the continent relying on data, connectivity and mobile services to live, work and survive.

 This has created a unique opportunity for MNOs to answer to the unique needs of this dynamic and changing market.
 We examine the new insights and trends driving this market and how data analysis is impacting this below.

 To understand the role that data analysis plays in driving the MNO market across Sub-Saharan Africa, you first need to understand the data analyses process.
 In simple terms, data analytics refers to the science of analysing raw data to extract and provide actionable insights, graphs, statistics, patterns, predictions, future outcomes and conclusions about that information.

 During this process, data analysts utilise a number of different automated techniques and data analysis methods, such as mechanical processes, content analysis, data mining, factor analysis, statistical analysis, forecasting, algorithms, text analysis, time series analysis and more, to take raw collected data from the data sets and make it understandable within the given context.

 In the context of MNOs and telecommunications, insights provided by data analytics and the analysis processes can help optimise performance, efficiency, and ultimately profitability.
 They say knowledge is power, and that is exactly what data analytics offers.